calzakk/CyoEncode/README.md

 For Windows developers, a Visual Studio project is included.

+For QT developers, a project include file (`CyoEncode.pri`) is included.

 ## Platforms

 CyoEncode requires a C++98 compiler, and is known to build on the following platforms: